 - RAID 10 – combining mirroring and striping

 The software to perform the RAID-functionality and control the drives can either be located on a separate controller card (a hardware RAID controller) or it can simply be a driver.
 Some versions of Windows, such as Windows Server 2012 as well as Mac OS X, include software RAID functionality.
-Hardware RAID controllers cost more than pure software but they also offer better performance, especially with RAID 5 and 6.
+Hardware RAID controllers cost more than pure software, but they also offer better performance, especially with RAID 5 and 6.

-RAID-systems can be based with an number of interfaces, including SCSI, IDE, SATA or FC (fibre channel.)
-There are systems that use SATA disks internally but that have a FireWire or SCSI-interface for the host system.
+RAID-systems can be used with a number of interfaces, including SCSI, IDE, SATA or FC (fibre channel.)
+There are systems that use SATA disks internally, but that have a FireWire or SCSI-interface for the host system.